bitrise-steplib/steps-install-missing-android-tools/README.md

 <summary>Description</summary>

-This Step makes sure that the required Android SDK components (platforms and build-tools) are installed.
+This Step makes sure that required Android SDK components (platforms and build-tools) are installed.
 To do so, the Step runs the `gradlew dependencies` command.

-If the Android Plugin for Gradle version is 2.2.0 or higher, the plugin will automatically download and install the missing components during the Gradle command.
+If the Android Plugin for Gradle version is 2.2.0 or higher, the plugin will download and install the missing components during the Gradle command.
-Otherwise the command will fail and the Step parses the command's output to determine which SDK components are missing and installs them.
+Otherwise the command fails and the Step parses the command's output to determine which SDK components are missing and installs them.

 ### Configuring the Step

 1. Set the path of the `gradlew` file.

-   The default value is of the $PROJECT_LOCATION Environment Variable.
+   The default value is that of the $PROJECT_LOCATION Environment Variable.

 1. If you use an Android NDK in your app, set its revision in the **NDK Revision** input.